Improving the care and treatment of sexual assault survivors

 About the Network

-The mission of the Better Tomorrow Network is to conduct high-quality research studies that yield continuously improved understanding, treatments, and services for sexual assault survivors.
+The Better Tomorrow Network’s mission is to conduct high-quality research studies that yield continuously improved understanding, treatments, and services for sexual assault survivors.
 We conduct this work to achieve a world in which effective treatments exist so that no sexual assault survivor will experience chronic reductions in physical health, mental health, or quality of life due to sexual assault.

 Women’s Health Study